hanabi/hanabi.github.io/Reference.md

 ### The Prompt

 * The *Prompt* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
-It is when you get a player to clued card that was previously unknown.
+It is when you get a player to play a clued card that was previously unknown.

 ### The Finesse